standardebooks/tools/README.md

 ##update-asin

-Change the ASIN of a mobi file.
+Change the ASIN of a mobi/azw3 file.

 ##wordcount